 I highly recommend you power the Arduino separately from the LED strip with a USB cord connected to a wall plug (e.g. via a cellphone charger).
 However, you can power the Arduino from the strip if your location is short on power outlets.
 To do this, you plug the positive wire (seen in red in the fifth picture) into the pin marked 5V on the Arduino.

 Why do I not recommend this?
 Because LED strips, especially addressable ones running patterns and executing commands can have varying power draw.
 If you are not careful with how and where you mount your Arduino relative to your power source, the LED strips may suck away the power your Arduino needs, freezing your display.
 For example if you start at dim lighting and go very bright, the Arduino may stop working and you wont be able to dim your strip again without having to reset the display.
-I know because I've tested this with my own setup.
+This happened to me while prototyping.

 Power Injection for Large Setups:

 The general idea is shown in the fifth picture.

 As promised, lets talk about power injection.
 You may quickly realize that if you are using one set of wires to power a large number of LEDs, you will get quite a ridiculous amperage value.
 For example, following the formula presented in the materials page, powering 1000 LEDs will require 75 Amps of power!
 Running wires from floor to ceiling and then along walls capable of properly carrying that current would each need to be a roughly a centimeter thick!
 Not to mention how pricey it would be to find a power supply capable of delivering that kind of power.

 The sixth picture shows a power injection point.